Revisiting the limits on dark matter annihilation cross-section and decay lifetime in light of electron and positron fluxes: Introduction

 Various astrophysical and cosmological observations, such as galaxy rotation curves, gravitational lensing, bullet clusters, the cosmic microwave background, etc, establish the existence of an invisible component of the Universe, called dark matter (DM) via its gravitational interaction \cite{Zwicky:1933gu,Rubin:1970zza,Clowe:2006eq,Planck:2018vyg}.
 The existence of large scale structures of the Universe imply that the DM is either stable or the lifetime is longer than the age of the Universe if it is unstable.
 Such a particle is absent within the standard model (SM) of particle physics.
 Assuming that the DM is a fundamental particle, its mass, spin, and its interactions with the SM particles apart from gravity are yet a mystery.
 Determining these properties is one of the most important open challenges at the interface of particle physics and cosmology (See Ref.~\cite{Bertone:2004pz,Bertone:2018krk,Profumo:2019ujg} for examples).

 Among the various search strategies, indirect detection of DM plays a crucial role.
 If DM particles annihilate or decay to produce SM particles, those particles could leave interesting signatures in either in the early or current Universe.
 Electrons ($e^-$) and positrons ($e^+$) are especially interesting messengers in this context (see for instance~\cite{Bergstrom:2009fa,Ibarra:2013cra,Slatyer:2015jla}).
 They carry valuable information about nearby sources, including a possible DM origin.
-Over the past decade, a series of precision measurements of the cosmic-ray $e^++e^-$ spectrum by different experiments such as CALET~\cite{CALET:2023emo}, AMS-02~\cite{AMS:2021nhj}, DAMPE~\cite{Alemanno:2022eeb} , and H.E.S.S~\cite{HESS:2024etj} have opened up the possibility of probing DM models with greater sensitivity.
-In addition, the gamma-ray data reported by HAWC~\cite{HAWC:2022uka}, GRAPES-3~\cite{grapes:2009}, and CASA-MIA \cite{CASA-MIA:1997tns} also provide valuable information on $e^++e^-$ pairs since they cannot distinguish gamma-ray from $e^++e^-$ pairs.
+Over the past decade, a series of precision measurements of the cosmic-ray $e^++e^-$ spectrum by different experiments such as CALET~\cite{CALET:2023emo}, DAMPE~\cite{Alemanno:2022eeb}, H.E.S.S~\cite{HESS:2024etj}, and the $e^+$ spectrum by AMS-02~\cite{AMS:2021nhj} have opened up the possibility of probing DM models with greater sensitivity.
+In addition, the gamma-ray data reported by HAWC~\cite{HAWC:2022uka}, GRAPES-3~\cite{grapes:2009}, and CASA-MIA \cite{CASA-MIA:1997tns} also provide valuable information on $e^++e^-$ pairs since they cannot distinguish gamma-ray from $e^++e^-$ pairs \footnote{We provide the details of the flux data in Appendix \ref{app:data}.}.
 These data can be utilized to place upper bounds on the annihilation cross section and lower bounds on the lifetime of dark matter in the $e^+e^-$ channel.
 These datasets span a wide range of energies and provide complementary coverage.

 Local astrophysical sources are also possible to produce electrons and positrons, such as pulsars \cite{Hooper:2008kg,Fang:2018qco} and supernova remnants~\cite{Kohri:2015mga,Blasi:2009bd,Mertsch:2014poa,Mertsch:2020ldv,DiMauro:2020cbn} within the Milky Way galaxy.
 Previous works have investigated their contributions in detail and assessed that such contributions can be neglected for discussions on DM properties.
-Many efforts have been devoted to constraining the DM annihilation cross-section and lifetime using data from $e^+$, $e^-$, gamma rays, antiprotons, and neutrinos; see \textit{e.g.} \cite{Feng:2013zca,Boudaud:2016mos,MAGIC:2022acl,HESS:2022ygk,Song:2024vdc,Cheng:2023chi,Calore:2022stf,Kohri:2025bsn,Boehm:2025qro}
+Many efforts have been devoted to constraining the DM annihilation cross-section and lifetime using data from $e^+$, $e^-$, gamma rays, antiprotons, and neutrinos; see \textit{e.g.} \cite{Feng:2013zca,Boudaud:2016mos,MAGIC:2022acl,HESS:2022ygk,Song:2024vdc,Cheng:2023chi,Calore:2022stf,Kohri:2025bsn,Boehm:2025qro,Nguyen:2024kwy,Nguyen:2025tkl,Dutta:2022wdi,Dutta:2022wuc,Dubey:2025ouh,Maity:2021umk,LHAASO:2024upb,Chianese:2026cfz}